bola-de-gude-12/docs/Continia Document Capture/Setting up Document Capture/Setting up document approval/Approval user groups.md

 1. In the **Name** column, enter the name of the new group.

-1. To add members to the group, select the group in the list, and then select **Members** on the action bar to open the group's members page.
+1. To add members to the group, select the group in the list, and then click **Members** on the action bar to open the group's members page.

 1. On the action bar, click **New**, and then select a member from the list.
 Repeat this step for all members you want to add, and return to the **Approval User Groups** page when you're done.